The inbox never empties. Don't let a skim cost you the unicorn.

 Partner time is the bottleneck

-The first decks get a real read; the rest get a skim — and the breakout might be in the rest.
+The first few decks in the queue get a real read.
+The rest get a skim — and the breakout could be sitting further down the pile.

 - The bar